odoo/paper-muncher/readme.md

 <br/>
 <br/>

+> **⚠ Warning**<br> Vaev is currently in the early stages of development and is not yet ready for production use.
+Here be dragons! 🐉

-Vaev aim to be lightning-fast, lightweight, and secure HTML/CSS engine built for effortless document generation and streamlined web browsing.
+Vaev aim to be lightning-fast, lightweight, and secure HTML/CSS engine built for effortless document generation.

 ## Supported Standards